Your cartClose

 Wear This If

-If you ride — The 1″ × 1.25″ skull face reads from a few steps away, so it looks right on the throttle hand at rally stops.
-The swirl engravings on the crown are rounded rather than sharp-edged, which means no snagging on glove liners when you pull them off.
+If you ride — The 1″ × 1.25″ skull face is legible a few steps away — the scale riders actually want.
+The swirl engravings are cut rounded rather than sharp-edged, so gloves slide over them instead of catching.

-If you connect with Día de los Muertos tradition — The Calavera details here are specific: heart-shaped crown motif, separated gold-tone teeth, traditional swirl patterns with defined lines.
-This is a celebration piece, not a costume prop.
+If you connect with Día de los Muertos tradition — The Calavera details here are specific: a heart-shaped crown motif outlined in milgrain dots, separated gold-tone teeth, swirl patterns with defined lines.
+This is a celebration piece first.
 The two-tone finish keeps the festive look without going flashy.

-If you collect skull rings with colored stones — The green CZ eyes on this one behave differently than static stones.
-They shift between a dark mossy tone indoors and a bright flash in direct sun.
+If you collect skull rings with colored stones — The green CZ eyes shift between a dark mossy tone indoors and a bright flash in direct sun.
 It’s a visible change, not subtle — almost like the skull watches you differently depending on where you are.

 Living With This Ring

 The oxidized finish does most of the visual work.
 Every swirl engraving is darkened in the recesses so the raised silver catches light while the low spots stay in shadow.
-The skull face looks three-dimensional even under flat indoor lighting — that contrast is built into the casting, not painted on.
+The skull face looks three-dimensional even under flat indoor lighting — that depth lives in the metal itself.

 Gold-tone teeth and border create a warm separation between the skull and the band.
-It’s not a bright shiny gold — more of a brass warmth that sits quietly next to the cool oxidized silver.
+It’s not a bright shiny gold — more of a brass warmth set low-key against the cool oxidized silver.
+Look close and the border resolves into rows of tiny raised dots — milgrain work — tracing the heart crown and both eye sockets.
 After a few months of wear, the gold-tone develops a slight mellow patina that actually improves the two-tone contrast.

 What’s Inside